Modern Slavery and Human Trafficking Statement 2018/19

-This statement sets out the Group’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018
+In accordance with the Modern Slavery Act 2015 we set out the Group’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 April 2018 to 31 March 2019.

 The organisation is committed to preventing slavery and human trafficking in all its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 We will look forward to the coming year with a commitment to continue our activity to meet and exceed our legal and moral obligations under this legislation.

 Our shared vision is to have a positive impact on people and communities by providing high quality homes, supporting independence and creating opportunities.

 Values we have that support this are that we are people-focused and we are genuine.
 People are at the heart of our business.
 We look to treat everyone fairly and understand their diverse needs.
 We are open and honest, with a friendly, enthusiastic and energetic way of working that is true to what we stand for.

 Reflecting this in both our vision and values, we are pleased to be publishing our annual Modern Slavery and Human Trafficking Statement for this financial year.